Home > Blog > Dr. Assil Gives State-of-the-Art Odyssey IOL Lens Extremely High Praise

 Read the story of AGEI Odyssey IOL cataract patient – Steve

-With the Odyssey lens, doctors can now achieve clear vision at multiple focal points in both eyes simultaneously, just like the natural lenses in our eyes do.
+With the Odyssey lens, doctors can now achieve clear vision at multiple focal points in both eyes at the same time, just like the natural lenses in our eyes do.

 Because of its unique characteristics, the Odyssey lens has become indispensable to the Assil Gaur Eye Institute’s Premium Cataract and Refractive Lens Exchange (RLE) surgical programs.